devantler/homelab/README.md

-# My HomeLab!

-Welcome to Devantler's Homelab 🚀
+# Welcome to Devantler's Homelab 🚀

 This Homelab is a single-server setup, that focuses on ease-of-use over production-capabilities.
 As such, it works well for hobby projects, and small-scale hosting.